SalK91/convex_optimization/docs/convex/18a_pareto.md

 Up to now we have focused on problems with a single objective: minimize one convex function over a convex set.
 However, real-world learning, engineering, and decision-making tasks almost always involve competing criteria:

-- accuracy vs. regularity,
 - loss vs. fairness,
 - return vs. risk,
-- reconstruction vs. compression,
 - energy use vs. performance.

 Multi-objective optimization provides the mathematical framework for balancing such competing goals.
 In convex settings, these trade-offs have elegant geometric and analytic structure, captured by Pareto optimality and by scalarization techniques that convert multiple objectives into a single convex problem.

-This chapter introduces these ideas and connects them to regularization, duality, and common ML formulations.

 ## Classical Optimality (One Objective)